Microwave Response of Superconductors with Paramagnetic Impurities: Acknowledgements

 \section{Acknowledgements}

 We thank Maria Iavarone, Ruslan Prozorov and John Zasadinskii for discussions and sharing their insights and evidence of sub-gap quasiparticles from STM, PCTS and London penetration depth measurements on superconducting niobium.
-The work of MZ was supported by the Hearne Institute of Theoretical Physics and the Center for Computational Technology at Louisiana State University.
-The work of JAS was supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract number DE-AC02-07CH11359.
+This work was supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS), under Contract No. 89243024CSC000002, the Hearne Institute of Theoretical Physics, and the Center for Computational Technology at Louisiana State University.